Phoenix Photographers Share Tips for Taking Better Pictures This Summer

 It helps to remember basics like the "rule of thirds" and the "rule of space," even if you want to break some of the rules to make images that stand out.

-Pro tip: For the rule of thirds, imagine lines that cut your frame into three sections, both vertically and horizontally.
+Pro tip #1: For the rule of thirds, imagine lines that cut your frame into three sections, both vertically and horizontally.
 Then place your central subject along a one-third point in the frame.

-Pro tip: For the rule of space, use negative space to help draw the viewer’s eye to your central subject.
+Pro tip #2: For the rule of space, use negative space to help draw the viewer’s eye to your central subject.
 Include elements (such as people looking at art) to help show the scale of your subject and convey a sense of movement in the scene.

 Remember that backgrounds should accentuate the subject.
 I tend to go towards simplicity, so I avoid busy backgrounds that can subtract from the subject or what I’m trying to convey.

-Note: This article originally appeared in 2018 and has been updated.